 Reviewed by: Dawn Brook

 John Psathas’ Leviathan – Percussion Concerto is a work commissioned by the UN-backed Pastoral Project for Beethoven’s 250th anniversary year.
-Psathas was required to reflect Beethoven’s Spring Symphony and promote action on climate change and the environment.
+Psathas was required to reflect Beethoven’s Pastoral Symphony and promote action on climate change and the environment.
 The first movement portrays what Psathas called “the human race’s out of control race to disaster”, with the orchestra providing a broad ominous soundscape against which the percussion solo gives a sense of frenetic activity.
 In contrast, the second movement, which delicately integrates themes from Beethoven’s symphony, has a sense of eyes-wide-open wonder at peaceful nature.
 The mood was created through the orchestra’s strings and woodwind, the soloist’s use of glockenspiel and vibraphone, and the innovation of amplifying the sounds of water in a large bowl being slapped and poured by the percussionist.
 The third movement evoked pollution, recycling, and sustainability by the use of a plastic water bottle used as a rattle and a drum.
 The fourth movement focused on a more positive future: it had a feeling of purpose and resolve absent from the other movements.

 We experienced a virtuosic and athletic tour de force from outstanding German soloist Alexej Gerassimez.
 This was an excellent performance from the conductor, orchestra, and soloist: a memory to be treasured.